ad-riyan/journal_metal_2020/README.md

 * a `pyScrew4Mobility` module which written in python programming language and using Sympy library.
 * a notebook that shows the use of `pyScrew4Mobility` module to obtain the mobility of four parallel manipulators (PMs), i.e. 3-PRRR, 3-PR(Pa)R, 4-PRRU, and 6-UPS.
 The first three PMs is over-constrained PMs.

+**Both are release under BSD 3-Clause "New" or "Revised" License**.

 ## How to use:
 This is an initial pacakage for mechanical system using screw theory.
 Author has a plan to create a python package which based on screw theory.
 Here, it is shown how to use the `pyScrew4Mobility` module to compute mobility of any parallel manipulators.
 This module is written on top a python programming language and Sympy (Symbolic Python) library.